BarnabasSzabolcs/pyquasargui/README.md

-# Python Quasar GUI
+# Python Vue Quasar GUI
-A modern, easy-to-use package for making Python GUI desktop apps.
+A user-friendly package for making Python HTML-GUI desktop apps, without ever needing to touch JavaScript.

-### Usage:
+## Usage:

 This GUI library creates a window with a html view, in which Quasar Vue system is running.
 But don't worry, you can build up everything in python.